 The pups will have the required certificate which is the OCVI, Official Certificate of Veterinary Inspection, from the State of Florida.
-Which is given by my licensed Veterinarian, after he fully examines the pup, gives age appropriate vaccines, the pup also is checked for parasites and has to be negative to receive the certificate.
+This is given by my licensed Veterinarian, after he fully examines the pup, gives age-appropriate vaccines, the pup also is checked for parasites and has to be negative to receive the certificate.

 WHAT TYPE OF GOLDENDOODLE ARE THEY?

 My puppies from Holly's litters, are F1b.
 Which is a cross between a F1 Goldendoodle (Holly), which is 50% Standard Poodle & 50% Golden Retriever and a Standard Poodle, (dad-Leo or Rusty).
 Making the pups Standard F1b Goldendoodles ( 75% Poodle & 25% Golden).
 They will range from 50 to 65 pounds fully grown, approximately the same size as mom and dad.
 They should stand about 23 to 26 inches at their shoulder.

 Holly has now been retired and will live out her life with us, as I do not rehome my girls.
 So her pups can always come by for a visit with her.

 F1bb: Mulan and Rusty's litters, are classified F1bb, with mom, Mulan being an F1b Goldendoodle ( 75% Poodle & 25% Golden) and dad, Rusty is a Standard Poodle.
 These pups should not shed, as they are mostly poodle ( 83% + Poodle).
 Making them a good choice for people with allergies.
 They should range from 45 to 65 pounds full grown.

 Roo is an F2 Goldendoodle, which is a cross between F1 Goldendoodle and an F1 Goldendoodle.
 She is considered a parti doodle also, this is a two-colored coat that is mostly white with colored markings/spots.
 She is apricot and white.
 I will not be breeding her in 2020.
 I am hoping to find an F1b parti Goldendoodle to mate with her in 2021, but still trying to find the perfect match.
 So her pups may be considered F2b, or F2bb, or multi-gen, depending on the stud I find for her.
 So they may carry the parti-gene but the outcome of the pups coloring is unknown.